SteveJustin1963/tec-SCOPE/README.md

 ### 1.0
 - configure a timer/counter
 - read its value,
-- calculate the frequency, and store the result in memory.
+- calculate the freq, and store the result in memory.
 - The div16 subroutine is used to perform a 16-bit division operation by shifting bits,

 ### 1.01